How Shruti Dandekar’s 693-Hour Quilt Celebrates Chhatrapati Shivaji Maharaj

-SheThePeople.TV spoke with Shruti Dandekar about the Chhatrapati Shivaji Maharaj Quilt, the process that she went through, and more.
+SheThePeople.TV spoke with Shruti Dandekar about the Chhatrapati Shivaji Maharaj quilt, the process that she went through, and more.

 You have taken quilting to another level with this latest piece of work.
 What led you to make this quilt?

-My home town is Satara, the city which has a rich history.
+My home town is Satara, a city which has a rich history.
 I spent my holidays hiking up the Ajinkyatara - one of Chhatrapati Shivaji Maharaj's forts with my cousins and friends.
-I grew up listening to stories of bravery and righteousness of this great warrior king.
+I grew up listening to stories of the bravery and righteousness of this great warrior king.
 And my young mind was influenced by his many qualities.
 I wanted to make this quilt as my homage to him.

 Ever since I started making portrait quilts, I had always dreamt of making something larger than life.
 This project is my attempt at making my dream a reality.